Modern Middle Eastern Studies MSc

 The language paper for the language track will be examined by a timed examination at the end of Trinity term.

-Resources
+Resources for study

 The Middle East Centre (MEC) serves as both the University's Middle East Studies centre and as a Centre of St Antony’s College.
 It hosts a weekly seminar, and an annual lecture - The George Antonius Annual Lecture in Trinity (summer) term.
-The resources of the MEC are available to all members of the Faculty of Oriental Studies.
+The resources of the MEC are available to all members of the faculty.
 Its library holds some 35,000 books in Western and Middle Eastern languages, with an emphasis on the 18th century to the present.
 The MEC holds an extensive collection of journals and periodicals, and receives newspapers in Arabic, Persian, Turkish and Hebrew.
 It holds a rare book collection and an extensive microfilm and microfiche collection.
 The MEC Archive is home to the Private Papers Collection and photographic archive.

 Aside from the MEC, there are three other libraries that will be of use to students on the MSc Modern Middle Eastern Studies course.
 The Nizami Ganjavi Library, part of the Faculty of Asian and Middle Eastern Studies, houses the collection of books and periodicals in Western and Middle Eastern languages with a particular emphasis on the period from the rise of Islam to the early modern period.
 The Charles Wendell David Reading Room of the Weston Library is the means of access to the extensive Asian and Middle Eastern manuscript collection as well as reference works and secondary sources received on deposit by the Bodleian Library.
-Finally, Wadham College Library houses a collection of Persian books
+Finally, Wadham College Library houses a collection of Persian books.